Coelogyne fragrans Schltr. 1911 SECTION Speciosae Lindley

-Plant ensitu in New Guinea Photos courtesy of Dr. E.F. de Vogel, André Schuiteman, and Jaap Vermeulen and Their Netherlands National Herbarium Website. and Flora Malesiana Vol III
+Plant in situ in New Guinea Photos by Dr. E.F. de Vogel, Courtesy of André Schuiteman, and Jaap Vermeulen and Their Netherlands National Herbarium Website. and Flora Malesiana Vol III

 FragrancePart shadeHotCool LATE WinterSpring